biancama/IOTCollector/README.md

 `docker-compose --file docker-compose-with-solution.yml up -d`

 ### Build the app
-If you want to check the app and run step by step
+If you want to check the app and run step by step.

+If you ran `docker-compose --file docker-compose-with-solution.yml up -d`.
+Please stop some containers

+`docker stop iot-sensor-3 iot-sensor-2 iot-sensor-1 iot-sensors-gateway iot-collector-server`

 Open a terminal in the project root and run: